facephi/sdk-mobile-documentation/flutter_versioned_docs/version-2.5.X/Nfc_Component.md

 The image of the face obtained during the capture.

-### 5.9 fingerprintImage

-The image of the fingeprint obtained during the capture.

-### 5.10 signatureImage
+### 5.9 signatureImage

 The image of the signature obtained during the capture.

+### 5.10 tokenFacialImage

+The image of the face obtained during the capture.
+Tokenized.

+### 5.11 tokenSignatureImage

+The image of the signature obtained during the capture.
+Tokenized.

+### 5.12 tokenOCR

+The OCR data obtained during document capture.
+The information contained in this object will vary depending on the type of document and the country of the document.
+Tokenized.